bazelbuild/examples/bzlmod/01-depend_on_bazel_module/README.md

 This is an example on how to introduce dependencies on Bazel modules in the MODULE.bazel file.
-The WORKSPACE file contains the equivalent definitons in the old system.
+The WORKSPACE file contains the equivalent definitions in the old system.
 It covers the following topics:

 - defining a Bazel module dependency
 - referencing the dependency with a given repository name instead of the module name